 Le Shana Hall is situated in the northeast corner of campus.
 A three-story residence hall, it provides housing for 120 upper-division students in 20 six-person apartments.
 Each apartment is composed of three bedrooms, a bathroom, a kitchen, and a living room.
 There is also a lobby area and cafe on the bottom floor.

 Edwards Hall is a three-story, two-wing residence hall that houses 54 women in one wing and 54 men in the other.
 Laundry rooms and kitchens are located on the first floor of each wing.
 The two wings are joined by a lobby, with the assistant area coordinator's apartment directly attached.
 Edwards is located east of the Student Union Building.

-Pennington Hall is a two-story, two-wing residence hall that houses 51 men and 49 women.
+Pennington Hall is a two-story, two-wing residence hall that houses 56 men and 56 women.
 The wings are joined by a lobby, with the area coordinator's apartment directly attached.
-Laundry rooms and kitchens are located on each floor.
+It has a laundry room and kitchen located in the building.
 Pennington is located just south of the Student Union Building.

 Hobson Hall is a three-story residence hall that houses 84 women.
 It has a full basement, which houses the kitchen and laundry room, and is part of the Hobson-Macy-Sutton complex located on the east side of campus.

 Macy Hall is a three-story residence hall that houses 78 women and is part of the Hobson-Macy-Sutton complex.
 It has a kitchen and laundry room on each floor.

 Sutton Hall is a three-story residence hall that houses 60 men.
 Sutton has both two-person and four-person rooms.
 There is a kitchen and laundry room located on each floor.
 It is the central building of the Hobson-Macy-Sutton complex.
 It has a large lobby--with the area coordinator's apartment directly attached--and a full basement.